puutaro/CommandClick/md/developer/tutorial.md

 It can also be made with surprisingly litle effort.
 The less effort, the better.
 Do you play date to prety girl and delicious lunch to decrease time for code implementation time?
-Becuase `CommmandClick` itself include ubuntu and web browser, due to effort, you can do everything.
+Becuase `CommmandClick` itself include ubuntu and webview, due to effort, you can do everything.
 But, it's is worst.
 `CommandClick`'s significance is less `effort` development.
 Although this tool require understanding specification ofcourse, it's aime save your effort.